A SHEEP has been rescued from a slippery ledge in Snowdonia.

-THE RSPCA is appealing for information after the body of a dead dog was found in Caerphilly.
+THE RSPCA is appealing for information after a cat was caught by an illegal gin trap.

 A member of the public found the cat in a field at Bowdens Lane, Penhow, Caldicot, on 9 June and contacted the RSPCA.